itu-itis/git-fundamentals-draft-itu-itis21-yilmazc20/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub (MODIFIED BY CEREN BİRSU YILMAZ, 150200076)

 ## 🤓 Course overview and learning outcomes